-For a more localised experience, there’s Ho Chi Minh City’s biggest and most famous market, Ben Thanh.
-Here you can buy everything from sheets and towels to perfume and wigs, all at low, low prices.
-There’s also plenty of cheap eats.
+For a more localised experience, Ben Thanh is Ho Chi Minh City’s biggest and most famous market.
+Here you can buy everything from sheets and towels to perfume and wigs.

 Ways to relax in Ho Chi Minh City

-For ultra relaxing things to do in Ho Chi Minh City, unwind with a rooftop beverage at Broma Not a Bar (don’t let the name fool you — it really is a bar — and an awesome one!) or a delightful riverside cocktail at The Deck in District 2.
+Now that you’re looking and feeling fine, head out for a cocktail at Broma Not a Bar (don’t let the name fool you — it really is a bar — and an awesome one!) or The Deck, which sits by the Saigon River.